tomgeorge/eca/docs/protocol.md

 }

 /**
- * MCP tool call that LLM is preparing to execute.
+ * Tool call that LLM is preparing to execute.
  */
-interface MCPToolCallPrepareContent {
+interface ToolCallPrepareContent {
-    type: 'mcpToolCallPrepare';
+    type: 'toolCallPrepare';

+    origin: ToolCallOrigin;

     /**
      * id of the tool call